- <div style="background-image:url(/live/image/gid/60/width/1600/height/300/crop/1/29997_13537953983_5cff365fc4_o.rev.1450805192.jpg)"/>

 - John Felice Rome Center at Loyola University of Chicago

 - Spanish Studies Abroad

 - University of Minnesota Learning Abroad Center

 Other US colleges and universities may have summer programs that are open to outside students.
-In addition, if you can’t find what you’re looking for, or if you have something that has not been approved, work with Ashley Sinclair in Off-Campus Programs to find a good fit.
+In addition, if you can’t find what you’re looking for, or if you have something that has not been approved, work with the Global Engagement Office to find a good fit.